Mohammad Shah Alam (academic): Publications

-Role as a freedom fighter
+Role as an independence activist

-Shah Alam fought in sector no. 2 as a Freedom Fighter of Bangladesh Liberation War along with his elder and younger brother in his hometown Bikrampur, Munshigonj.
+Shah Alam fought in sector no. 2 as an independence activist of the Bangladesh Liberation War along with his elder and younger brother in his hometown Bikrampur, Munshigonj.

-Personal life
+Personal life and death

-He was married to Fauzia Nasrin.
-They have one daughter and had a son who died in 2001.
+Alam was married to Fauzia Nasrin.
+They had one daughter and had a son who died in 2001.

-Death

-Mohammad Shah Alam died on August 31, 2020, at the age of 69.
+Mohammad Shah Alam died on August 31, 2020, at the age of 68.
 He was suffering from various complications after having a brain stroke.
-As a freedom fighter, after his death Guard of honour was given.
+As an independence activist, after his death Guard of honour was given.